-- supportation, aid and help of young tradesmen, handicraftsmen, and persons decayed - relief or redemption of prisoners or captives and - aid or ease of any poor inhabitants concerning payment of fifteens, setting out of soldiers and other taxes. - 61.
+- marriage of poor maids - supportation, aid and help of young tradesmen, handicraftsmen, and persons decayed - · relief or redemption of prisoners or captives, and - aid or ease of any poor inhabitants concerning payment of fifteens, setting out of soldiers and other taxes. - 50.
 However, not all organisations having purposes that benefit the community will be charitable.
-The purposes must benefit the community in a way that the law regards as charitable. - 62.
+The purposes must benefit the community in a way that the law regards as charitable. - 51.
 According to Charity Law in Australia and New Zealand:

 ... it is not all objects of public utility that are charitable, 'for many things of public utility may be strictly matters of private right, although the public may indirectly receive a benefit from them.'
-Nor are essentially economic or commercial objects within the spirit of the Preamble.
-35
+Nor are essentially economic or commercial objects within the spirit of the Preamble.'84

-63. In Travis Trust v Charities Commission, 36 William J notes that;
+52. In Travis Trust v Charities Commission, 35 William J notes that;